FishOfPrey/Salesforce_Conventions/README.md

 Header comments are block comments at the start of each apex class and should list a brief one line description of the class purpose.
 The header comments may optionally be expanded to include info on proper usage or caveats.

+Ideally the modifications made to the class will be tracked by source control rather than headers indicating developer names.
+I.e. No need to modify the header with the name and email address of everyone who has ever modified the file.

 Example:

 ```java